Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Several modern Chinese sayings originated from Journey to the West.
-For example, “the inability to escape from the mountain of my hand.” (逃不出我的五指山 tao bu chu wo de wu zhi shan) This saying came from how Su Wukong, despite his formidable abilities, could not even leap out of the hand of the mighty Buddha.
+For example, “the inability to escape from the mountain of my hand” (逃不出我的五指山 tao bu chu wo de wu zhi shan).
+This saying came from how Su Wukong, despite his formidable abilities, could not even leap out of the hand of the mighty Buddha.

 Interesting to know:

-3. Investiture of the Gods (封神演义 feng shen yan yi)
+3. Investiture of the Gods (封神演义 Feng Shen Yan Yi)

-The story took place in the final days of the Shang Dynasty (商朝).
-The emperor of then, Zhou Wang (纣王), was a ruthless, womanising tyrant.
-He was also notorious for having an evil concubine named Da Ji (妲己), who was said to be the human form of a nine-tailed vixen.
+The story itself began in the final days of the Shang Dynasty (商朝).
+The emperor of then, Di Xin (帝辛), was a ruthless, womanizing tyrant.
+He was also notorious for having an evil concubine named Da Ji (妲己), the concubine herself said to be the human form of a nine-tailed vixen.

 Through Jiang’s strategy and “connections,” many powerful characters were recruited to fight for the House of Ji.
-After many magical battles, the conflict ended with the capital conquered and Zhou Wang forced to commit suicide.
-The wicked Da Ji and her nefarious sisters were also executed on advice of Jiang Ziya.
+After numerous magical battles, the conflict finally ended with the capital conquered and Di Xin being forced to commit suicide.
+The wicked Da Ji and her nefarious sisters were also executed on the advice of Jiang Ziya.

 Interesting to know: